 - To remove oil spots from food products, see the guide How to Remove Grease Stains.

-- To remove spots caused by oil, see the guide How to Remove Engine Oil and Grease Stains.
+- To remove spots caused by engine oil, see the guide How to Remove Engine Oil and Grease Stains.

 - To remove chapstick grease spots from clothing, see the guide How to Remove Chapstick from Clothing.